rewe-digital/Konversation/readme.md

 -Great to see you                        // First response block of the Hello intent
 // ...                                   // A comment :-)
 ```

+The example above will creat the following utterances (also called invocation):

+- Help
+- Help me
+- Help us
+- Help how does this app work
+- How works this App
+- How do I use this App

+You can create really tones of utterances for you skill or action.
+We already generated a 15GB file with it.
+However there are multiple
+restrictions on the Alexa server side which makes it impossible to upload such crazy large files.

+The displayed result could be e.g.: *"You can use this app to read Recipies and offers."* followed by just the spoken text *"Cool isn't it?
+How should we continue now?"*.
+This is very useful if you have some visual parts which you would just repeat.
+The example above has also
+31 more permutations.

 ## Usage